jstyrud/BETR-XP-LLM/README.md

 ### Install any missing requirements
 pip install -r requirements.txt

+The requirements file above is based on a pip freeze from the environment used for the experiments.
+If there are issues, minimal_requirements.txt can be used instead that only lists requirements specific to this package. pip install -r minimal_requirements.txt

 ### Install rws_py
 1. In a terminal go to the directory rws_py
 2. pip install -e .